Can You Get Addicted to Crack After the First Use?

 What Happens the First Time Trying Crack?

 Crack delivers faster, more intense effects than snorted, powdered cocaine.
 First, smoking cocaine allows for more rapid absorption of the drug into the body than snorting it does, producing a quick and more potent high.
 Additionally, though, the drug is more bioavailable when smoked than snorted.
 Snorting cocaine results in 57% bioavailability, while smoking it ramps up the bioavailability to 70%.
 This means simply that the drug becomes more active in the bloodstream to a greater extent and at a faster rate when smoked, resulting in a more potent high.
 This is a major factor in its significant addictive potential.

 The crack high comes on faster but lasts for approximately 10-15 minutes, whereas the cocaine high can last up to 45 minutes.
 As a result, crack users seek highs with greater intensity and frequency.

 While it’s impossible to say that crack causes addiction after one hit, many people describe themselves as being hooked and wanting more after the first time.
-How quickly someone becomes addicted to crack depends on a number of factors including use of other substances, genetic influences, and other environmental and psychological factors.
-If you are worried you or someone you love might be developing an addiction to crack, you can get help.
-If you need assistance finding a program, call 1-888-744-0069Who Answers? today.
+How quickly someone becomes addicted to crack depends on a number of factors, including use of other substances, genetic influences, and other environmental and psychological factors.
+If you are worried that you or someone you love might be developing an addiction to crack, you can get help.
+If you need assistance finding a program, please call American Addiction Centers (AAC) free at today.
 We are available 24 hours a day and all calls are confidential.

-Cocaine, however, blocks this process of reabsorption, allowing dopamine to remain active in our neural synapses – essentially overloading our dopamine receptors with a resultant heightened sense of euphoria and confidence.
-The rewarding feelings associated with cocaine lead the brain to link cocaine and pleasure, encouraging future use.
+Cocaine, however, blocks this process of reabsorption, allowing dopamine to remain active in our neural synapses—essentially overloading our dopamine receptors with a resultant heightened sense of euphoria and confidence.
+The rewarding feelings associated with cocaine use lead the brain to link cocaine and pleasure, encouraging future use.